Skip to main content

 info

-Notice how can_rename does not reference the direct relationship type restrictions, indicating that a direct relationship is not possible (as in a user cannot be directly assigned this relation, it has to be inherited through an assignment of the editor relation).
-The viewer relation on the other hand allows both direct and indirect relationships using the Union Operator.
+can_rename does not reference the direct relationship type restrictions, which means a user cannot be directly assigned this relation and it must be inherited when the editor relation is assigned.
+Conversely, the viewer relation allows both direct and indirect relationships using the Union Operator.

 In the type definition snippet above, anne is a viewer of document:new-roadmap if any one of the following relationship tuple sets exists: